Osaka Castle 大阪城

 Osaka Castle sits on a hill and towers above many contemporary office buildings.
 It is surrounded by a huge park with pleasant picnic areas, making it a perennial favorite in spring during the hanami (cherry blossom viewing) season.

-For a panoramic view of the city skyline, climb the stairs or take the elevator up to the observation deck at the top of the castle.
+For a panoramic view of the cityscape, climb the stairs or take the elevator up to the observation deck at the top of the castle.

 The castle also houses a museum with over 10,000 historical artifacts, which will give you a deeper insight into the prominent role Osaka played in Japan's history.